qwaneu/qwaneu.github.io/_drafts/tdd-tlc-for-tests.md

 image:
 ---

+@@merge with 'refactoring tests' ? this is a stronger title and fits in with the heuristics

 ## Take as much care for test code as you do for production code

 The tests are an important part of your software product.
 They will not only guide